maldoinc/wireup/docs/pages/migrate_to_wireup/fastapi_depends.md

 This means dependency-function mixups are usually caught in tests or at runtime, not by static typing.

-### 2) Singleton patterns are process-global
+### 2) Singleton helpers are process-global

-FastAPI singleton patterns are usually process-global.
+FastAPI singletons are usually process-global.
 With `@lru_cache`, state can leak across tests if the returned object is mutable and the cache is not reset.

 ### 3) Async singleton resources cannot use `@lru_cache`